Planning to hit the road? Here are the essential items you need to ensure a successful road trip!

 1. Water bottle (or bottles)

-Staying hydrated should be your #1 priority no matter what.
-On the road, some people may avoid drinking water and/or other beverages because you can’t always stop for a restroom break and, while this is true, we strongly recommend that you don’t let that stop you from drinking water.
+Staying hydrated should be your number one priority, no matter what.
+On the road, some people may avoid drinking water and/or other beverages because you can’t always stop for a bathroom break.
+While this is true, we strongly recommend that you don’t let this stop you from drinking water.

-A reusable water bottle (or bottles) is always the way to go.
-You can drink from it on the road, take it on a hike — there are honestly so many reasons why you should take a reusable water bottle with you!
-And, also, there are many places where you can refill it and save on buying plastic bottles.
+A reusable water bottle (or bottles) is always the best option.
+You can drink from it on the road, take it on a hike — honestly, there are countless reasons why you should bring a reusable water bottle with you!
+Plus, there are many places where you can refill it and save on buying plastic bottles.

 2. Money